aerogear/modern-appdev-workshop/README.md

 ```
 4. Review the `Task.graphql` file inside `model` with your GraphQL types.
 This file was added as part of the template.
 GraphBack allows you to
-provide your own business logic, but for this example we going use one that
+provide your own business logic, but for this example we will use logic that
 was provided as part of the template.
 We can extend it later as part of the hackaton.

-5. Subscriptions are used in GraphQL to enable live updates of information.
+5. Subscriptions are used in GraphQL to enable live updates of data.
 Graphback can help with subscriptions.
 Open `config.json` in the root of the directory and enable the `subCreate` flag.
 ```
  "subCreate": true,